gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 A flock of plausible lies flew through Erileine's mind.
 "We were on the ledge below Mamaere Mayeule's," she confessed miserably.
-"He was chasing me, and I thought if I could get here I'd be all right, but he w-would have caught me if I'd come straight down Slip Street, so I---" She broke off, unable to meet her papaere's eyes.
+"He was chasing me, and I thought if I could get here I'd be all right, but he w-would have caught me if I'd come straight down Slip Street, so I—" She broke off, unable to meet her papaere's eyes.

 Vurt waited, his face expressionless.
 "I went over her back wall,"